Fine-Grained Behavior and Lane Constraints Guided Trajectory Prediction Method: Conclusion and Future Work

-In this study, we propose a novel trajectory prediction framework that systematically integrates fine-grained lane constraints with behavioral patterns through a dual-stream attention architecture.
-The proposed model features two complementary components: a lane attention branch dedicated to extracting detailed lane topology features, and a behavior state attention branch specialized in capturing driving intention representations.
-We further enhance prediction accuracy by employing a two-stage decoding mechanism, where initial trajectory proposals are first generated and subsequently refined by incorporating lane continuity and behavioral pattern constraints into the network.
-Experimental evaluations demonstrate that our framework achieves state-of-the-art performance on both NuScenes and Argoverse benchmarks, with comprehensive ablation studies confirming the individual contributions of each proposed module.
-Future research will focus on developing an adaptive fusion architecture that dynamically balances the quantitative influences of environmental constraints and agent behaviors, thereby enabling more principled trajectory prediction through explicit interaction modeling.
+In this study, we propose a novel trajectory prediction framework integrating fine-grained lane constraints and behavioral evolution via a dual-stream attention architecture.
+The model contains two complementary branches: one captures lane topology constraints, and the other learns latent behavioral patterns.
+We adopt a two-stage decoding strategy to generate trajectory proposals and refine trajectories with lane continuity and motion features.
+Experiments on nuScenes and Argoverse verify our framework's effectiveness, with ablation studies confirming each module's contribution.

+Future work will further explore the quantitative correlation between the temporal distance to decision points and prediction performance.
+Potential optimization schemes will be studied to enhance model forecasting capability for scenarios where observations are obtained long before decision points with ambiguous driving intentions.

+In addition, our lane-continuity refinement has two clear limitations in intersections, merging areas, lane-changing and map-uncertain scenarios.
+It only locally adjusts trajectories within nearby lane structures and cannot fix severely biased initial proposals from abrupt maneuvers.
+Moreover, it depends on accurate HD maps; ambiguous lane branches or defective map data will weaken its refinement effect.
+We will develop more robust refinement strategies jointly modeling lane ambiguity, unreliable map information and interactive behaviors to strengthen prediction generalization in these challenging scenarios.

+Furthermore, the current learnable behavior and lane tokens rely purely on data-driven latent learning with limited interpretability, which may degrade performance on rare and long-tail traffic cases.
+Future work will introduce semantics-guided interpretable tokens to enhance robustness and generalization.

 \begin{IEEEbiography}[{ }] {Wenyi Xiong} received his B.E. degree in mechanical and electrical engineering from Central South University, Changsha, China, in 2021.
 He is currently working toward the Ph.D. degree in the College of Mechanical Engineering, Zhejiang University, Hangzhou, China.